reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 1. Now select **Create**.

     **Note:** Wait for the deployment to finish before proceeding to the next task.
-It may take a couple minutes to deploy.
+It may take a couple of minutes to deploy.

 ### Task 3: Update a Playbook in Microsoft Sentinel.